-- The Clemson University Emergency Operations Plan with annexes for each hazard Clemson University faces - Building Emergency Action Plans one plan for each building on Main Campus, a separate plan for all 46 Clemson University Extension Offices and one plan for each Public Service Activities (PSAs) - Incident Action Plans for each hazard which Clemson University faces - Infectious Diseases Framework - Emergency Action Plans for two Army Corps of Engineer Diversion Dams - Emergency Action Plans for two Federal Energy Regulatory Commission Dams
+- The Clemson University Emergency Operations Plan with annexes for each hazard that Clemson University faces - Building Emergency Action Plans (one plan for each building on Main Campus, a separate plan for all 46 Clemson University Extension Offices and one plan for each Public Service Activities (PSAs) - · Incident Action Plans for each hazard that Clemson University faces - Infectious Diseases Framework - Emergency Action Plans for two Army Corps of Engineer (ACOE) Diversion Dams - · Emergency Action Plans for two Federal Energy Regulatory Commission (FERC) Dams

-Evacuations

-Evacuation of the university if necessary will generally fall into two categories:
+Evacuations - Evacuation of the university if necessary, will generally fall into two categories:

-- Limited or Partial Evacuation a building, designated area or group of buildings may be evacuated for a specific time - General Evacuation the entire campus is evacuated for an indefinite period of time
+- Limited or Partial Evacuation a building, designated area or group of buildings may be evacuated for a specific time - · General Evacuation the entire campus is evacuated for an indefinite period of time

-It is very important regardless of the type or duration of an evacuation everyone listens very carefully to official information and evacuation orders issued from the University Administration.
+It is very important, regardless of the type or duration of an evacuation, everyone listens very carefully to official information and evacuation orders issued from the University Administration.

-General Guidelines

-- · Plan ahead.
-Know evacuation routes from your office and campus. - · If the building fire alarm is activated, leave without delay. - Remain calm and listen for specific evacuation instructions. - · Do not return for personal items. - Walk, do not run.
-Once outside the building move away from the exits. - Do not go into the restrooms. - Do not use the elevators! - Direct visitors or anyone needing assistance to nearest stairwell. - It is imperative that you check in with your supervisor or other department personnel so all employees can be accounted for. - An evacuation could last from a few minutes to several days. - Make sure you have personal and Clemson University identification with you.
+General Guidelines - Plan ahead.
+Know evacuation routes from your office and campus.

+- If the building fire alarm is activated, leave without delay. - Remain calm and listen for specific evacuation instructions. - Do not return for personal items. - Walk, do not run.
+Once outside the building move away from the exits. - Do not go into the restrooms. - Do not use the elevators! - Direct visitors or anyone needing assistance to the nearest stairwell. - It is imperative you "check in" with your supervisor or other department personnel, so all employees can be accounted for. - An evacuation could last from a few minutes to several days. - Make sure you have personal and Clemson University identification with you.

-In the Event of an Authorized General Evacuation
+In the Event of an Authorized General Evacuation - Campus visitors: Leave campus and return to their home or other safe and appropriate intermediate destination unless told otherwise.
+Students:

-- · Campus Visitors: Leave campus and return to their home or other safe and appropriate intermediate destination unless told otherwise. - · Students: - Students that can provide their own transportation should leave campus and return to their home or other safe and appropriate intermediate destination unless told otherwise. - Students who cannot provide their own transportation should report to the front of Hendrix Student Center where transportation buses will be provided to shuttle students to T. Ed Garrison Arena or other processing centers until transportation home or to a shelter can be arranged.
+- Students who can provide their own transportation should leave campus and return to their home or other safe and appropriate intermediate destination unless told otherwise. - Students who cannot provide their own transportation should report to the front of Hendrix Student Center where transportation buses will be provided to shuttle students to the Advanced Materials Research Lab or other processing centers until transportation home or to a shelter can be arranged.

 The following information is provided to promote fundamental awareness in emergency preparedness, response and recovery.
 Use this guide to help you become better prepared to provide guidance for your students.
-If you have any questions about preparedness, contact the Clemson University Office of Emergency Preparedness at 864-656-2323 epd@clemson.edu or clemson.edu/cusafety.
+If you have any questions about preparedness, contact the Clemson University Office of Emergency Management at 864-656-9933, emergency@clemson.edu or clemson.edu/cusafety.

-What is the role of the instructor during an emergency?
-Students, even in the university environment, look to the person at the front of the class for leadership, anticipating that the instructor will know what to do if an emergency occurs.
+Role of the Instructor During an Emergency - Students, even in the university environment, look to the person at the front of the class for leadership, anticipating the instructor will know what to do if an emergency occurs.

-- Clearly cover basic emergency preparedness techniques during the first week 10 minutes of preplanning can save lives. - Remind students to update their emergency contact information and to sign up for CU Safe Alerts at alerts.clemson.edu. - · Know how to report any emergency from your classroom or lab.
+- Clearly cover basic emergency preparedness techniques during the first week 10 minutes of pre-planning can save lives. - Remind students to update their emergency contact information and to sign up for CU Safe Alerts at alerts.clemson.edu. - Know how to report any emergency from your classroom or lab.
 If in doubt, just dial 911 to reach the Campus Police Department. - Individuals with disabilities or Functional Access who self-identify should be able to provide information on special assistance needs if an emergency occurs.
-They may need help leaving the building during an evacuation. - Provide leadership if an emergency occurs; lead by example and follow emergency procedures.
+They may need help leaving the building during an evacuation. - · Provide leadership if an emergency occurs; lead by example and follow emergency procedures.

-How do I report an emergency?
-Call 911 from your cellphone or campus phone when you need Police, Fire or Emergency Medical Services.
+How to Report an Emergency - Call 911 from your cellphone or campus phone when you need Police, Fire or Emergency Medical Services.
 Remain calm - your actions influence others.